-There’s a fair amount of information online about the benefits of waivers and pardons, but not many people know what to expect once they have their waiver in their possession.
+There’s a fair amount of information online about the benefits of entry waivers and pardons, but not many people know what to expect once they have their entry waiver in their possession.
 Understanding what the document means and just how many doors it can open is often even more surprising to many.

-While your waiver might only seem like a random piece of paper with nothing particularly special about it, the truth of the matter is that this paper is in fact very special.
+While your entry waiver might only seem like a random piece of paper with nothing particularly special about it, the truth of the matter is that this paper is in fact very special.
 It is the only way for you to successfully gain entry into the US if you currently have a criminal record and there are no other documents that can take its place.
-If you do not have a waiver, the border patrol guard will be able to use their discretion regarding whether or not to allow you into the country.
+If you do not have an entry waiver, the border patrol guard will be able to use their discretion regarding whether or not to allow you into the country.
 This can be stressful as well as expensive if you have already paid for reservations on the other side of the border.

-When you are planning on using your waiver for the first time, you will need to follow these steps:
+When you are planning on using your entry waiver for the first time, you will need to follow these steps:

 If they ask you to provide your fingerprints, you need to comply.
 This is part of the process.